alexander-y-lee/ModBot/README.md

 # ModBot

 Modbot contains features to help moderate a channel, such as enabling commands and virus scanning.
 Code is written with JavaScript/Node.js.

-The following list below details what each file contains.
-Future branches would have bots for certain platforms, not just Discord.
+# How to Use

+1. Create config.json file with bot token API key
+2. Install node.js and discord.js (npm install discord.js)
+3. Run Modbot in node (node Modbot.js)

+# File List

 Modbot.js
 -Contains main class that calls methods of other classes.
 Master contains login function to discord server.
 Contains listener function for events, such as messages